eastgenomics/eggd_generate_variant_workbook/Readme.md

 `--print_columns` (bool): Print total columns of all vcfs that will be output to the xlsx.
 Useful to identify what will be in the output to include/exclude.

+`--print_header` (bool): Print header of first vcf, useful for inspecting all fields and types for filtering.

 Example:

 ```bash